harvester/docs/docs/advanced/pcidevices.md

 ![](/img/v1.1/pcidevices/vm-pcidevices-edit-config.png)

-Then select "PCI Devices" and use the "Available PCI Devices" drop-down, select the devices you want to attach, and then click Save.
+Then select "PCI Devices" and use the "Available PCI Devices" drop-down.
+Select the devices you want to attach from the list displayed and then click Save.

 ![](/img/v1.1/pcidevices/vm-pcidevices-attach.png)